 The best form of fabric protection is prompt attention to spills.
-A lot of work is done for you when the upholstery fabric undergoes the finishing process at the factory. where it is usually treated with soil and/or water repellents.
+A lot of work is done for you when the upholstery fabric undergoes the finishing process at the factory, where it is usually treated with soil and water repellents.
 Some form of mildew inhibitors may also be used.
 Additional fabric protectors may also be applied to your upholstered furniture in the store or at home.

 While this helps with maintenance and care by keeping spills from being absorbed into the upholstery fibers right away, it is not a substitute for prompt cleaning of a soiled piece.
 Don't let it give you a false sense of security.
-Always clean up any spills or stains in a timely manner, and follow manufacturers’ instructions for proper care methods.
+Always clean up any spills or stains promptly, and follow manufacturers’ instructions for proper care methods.

 Turn the Cushions

 You can extend your upholstered furniture’s life by periodically turning over the loose cushions.
 What can be simpler?
-Yet this easy maintenance method allows for an even distribution of wear and tear and your cushions won’t develop indentations right away.
+This easy maintenance method allows for an even distribution of wear and tear, and your cushions won’t develop indentations right away.
 Caring for cushions by fluffing them after you’ve cleaned also helps keep them in shape.